2PM: 2010–2012: Japanese debut, mainstream success, and first overseas concert tours

-2PM made their debut live performance in Japan on December 8, 2010 with the release of their Korean album 01:59PM in the country and three showcase performances at the Ryogoku Kokugikan Gymnasium titled 2PM 1st Contact in Japan Live.
+2PM made their debut live performance in Japan on December 8, 2010 with the release of their Korean album 01:59PM in the country and three showcase performances at the Ryogoku Kokugikan Gymnasium titled 2PM 1st Contact in Japan Live to a total audience of 25,000 fans.
 They also performed on Japanese television for the first time on Fuji TV's morning news program Tokudane! on December 9 and NHK's music program Music Japan on December 19, becoming the first act to perform a song in the Korean language on Music Japan.
 Their journey to debut in Japan was documented in the December 18 episode of MBC's documentary program Situational Human Documentary: The Day.

 On March 9, 2011, 2PM released a compilation album in Japan titled All About 2PM, a box set comprising the group's previously released albums Hottest Time of the Day, 2:00PM Time for Change, 01:59PM, Don't Stop Can't Stop, and Still 02:00PM.
 The album debuted at number 26 on the Oricon Albums Chart, selling 4,502 copies in its first week.

-On May 18, 2PM released their debut Japanese single, "Take Off", which included a Japanese version of their Korean single "Heartbeat" and was featured as the ending theme of the first season of the Blue Exorcist anime series.
-Afterwards, the group held their first Japanese concert tour, Take Off, which began in Sapporo on May 6 and ended on May 13 in Tokyo.
+On May 18, 2PM released their debut Japanese single, "Take Off", which was featured as the ending theme of the first season of the Blue Exorcist anime series.
+Concurrently, the group held their first Japanese concert tour, Take Off, which began in Sapporo on May 6 and ended on May 13 in Tokyo.